trilok-sadarangani/Global-Suicide-Data-Analysis/project-writeup/FINALproject-writeup.md

-With suicide being one of the leading causes of death for teens in the world, it is important to not only see how Northern America (Canada, Greenland, and the United States) stack up with the rest of the world but also the key trends of suicide rates among different groups and what factors shed light onto these different rates.\[1\] We want to explore how economic status, along with variables such as age, sex, and human
+With suicide being one of the leading causes of death for teens in the world, it is important to not only see how Northern America (Canada, Greenland, and the United States) stack up with the rest of the world, but also the key trends of suicide rates among different groups and what factors shed light onto these different rates.\[1\] We want to explore how economic status, along with variables such as age, sex, and human